 We often savor this rich, creamy soup as a meal on its own, but if you’re looking for something to pair with it, you can’t go wrong with a salad.
 It would be lovely with my citrus salad, pear salad, beet salad, or arugula salad on the side.
 Round out the menu with homemade focaccia or crusty bread.

 More Favorite Soup Recipes

-If you love this soup recipe, try one of these favorite soups next:
+If you love this creamy mushroom soup, try one of these favorite soup recipes next:

 - Butternut Squash Soup